-Originally launched in 2007, Hip H’opera is a collaborative program between Art Sanctuary and the Opera Company of Philadelphia.
-The three-phase project takes teaching artists and workshops to more than 100 students and their teachers in seven schools.
+Originally launched in 2007, Hip H’opera is a collaborative program between Art Sanctuary and Opera Philadelphia.
+The three-phase project takes teaching artists and workshops to more than 100 students and their teachers in three schools.
 They learn the history and aesthetics of hip-hop and opera, genres that use the human voice to tell profound stories, and then, using poetry, fiction, and non-fiction, these students capture their own urban stories.

 The initial pieces, which premiered in 2008, were work shopped with young librettists, and then performed, first as poetry by the teens, then in musical form by opera singers, a string quartet, a pianist, and intergenerational chorus.
 Hip-H’Opera sold out two local performances.